Symbol Six: History

+First years

 In December 1981, Robbie Fields, owner and founder of Posh Boy Records, went to a band rehearsal and booked Symbol Six in the studio to record and produce their self-titled debut EP,Symbol Six.
 The album was recorded at Brian Elliot studios in North Hollywood, California, with engineer David Hines and co-producer Jay Lansford.
 The album was completed in three days with front cover artwork by Jim Evans of Skateboarder.
 Back cover photos were taken by music photographer Edward Colver.
 The EP debuted on KROQ-FM's Rodney Bingenheimer show in April 1982.
 The album was named a top pick in Billboard Magazine in 1982:

 Full of sound and fury is SYMBOL SIX, a new five-man band from Southern California.
 They play the four songs here with punk exuberance, keeping everything simple but with high excitement quotient.

-Symbol Six was distributed world-wide by Green World but the group broke up shortly after the album was released.
-In 1988, the album was re-released on the compilation titled Split, with Agent Orange's album Living in Darkness.
+Symbol Six was distributed world-wide by Green World but the group broke up shortly after the record was released.
+In 1988, the EP was re-ISSUED on the compilation titled Split, with Agent Orange's album Living in Darkness.

-Aftermath
+Hiatus activity

 In 1984, Eric Leach and Taz Rudd formed the short-lived Hollywood sleaze band Stahlin with Izzy Stradlin of Guns N' Roses.
 Shortly afterwards, Leach and Rudd, along with Brent Muscat, Patrick Muzingo, and Todd Muscat, formed the rock n’ roll punk band Shanghai.

-The group was spotted by Kim Fowley, producer of The Runaways, KISS, and Alice Cooper at The Troubadour.
+The group was spotted by Kim Fowley, producer of The Runaways, Kiss, and Alice Cooper at The Troubadour.
 Shanghai played the re-opening of the Whisky a Go Go in April 1986 with Guns N' Roses and Faster Pussycat.

 Taz Rudd formed the band the Wrecklords consisting of members of Chantee's (Pipeline), Jim Gordon of Derek and the Dominos.
 He went on to play in Atoms, Der Stab, Funeral, Flower Leperds, Voodoo Church, Decry, Pirates of Venus, Shanghai, Rock City Angels, and Aces & Eights (formed with Phil George and Evan Shanks) which performed at The Viper Room in August 2009 joined on stage by Slash and Steven Adler of Guns N' Roses.
 Mark Conway is the guitarist of Neighborhood Watch, a Venice California punk band formed in 1983.
 Rapidfire was a metal band that Mark played guitar in also.
 Neighborhood Watch is active as of 2021.